fnieri/dqsd-workbench/README.md

 to your nix installation to speed up the workbench install.

-Although some example juypter notebooks are supplied - it is recommended that you clone this repository (dqdq-workbench) in a directory structure that looks
+Although some example juypter notebooks are supplied - it is recommended that you clone this repository (dqsd-workbench) in a directory structure that looks
 like:

 ```